When will Diablo 4 be released?

-The US developer has assured fans that Diablo will be "very different" from Diablo 3, not least because it will be the first Diablo title to be available on current-gen platforms.
+The US developer has assured fans that Diablo will be "very different" from Diablo 3.

 It is set years after the conclusion of that game, which might explain the long wait between games to some degree.
 Millions of demons and angels have been slaughtered in the fantasy world of Sanctuary by the Prime Evils.